-Includes references on caregivers, coping, hallucinations, agitation, memory loss, financial challenges, the Amyloid Beta 42 peptide & Tau protein test (biomarkers), 7 stages of Alzheimer's Disease (AD) and more
+Includes references on caregivers, coping, hallucinations, agitation, memory loss, financial challenges, ApoE genotyping, medications, stages of Alzheimer's Disease (AD), prevention and brain health promotion and more

-Overview, prevalence of Alzheimer's Disease (est. 5.2 million Americans), information about caregivers, long-term care costs, deaths from Alzheimer's and lifetime risk.
+Overview, prevalence of Alzheimer's Disease (est. 5.5 million Americans), information about caregivers, long-term care costs, deaths from Alzheimer's and lifetime risk.
 Addresses other dementias.
-Eighteen states were estimated to have at least 100,000 people with Alzheimer's in 2014 - Calif. leads the way with 580,000 estimated for 2014.
-Extensive report by the nonprofit Alzheimer's Association published 2014
+Twenty states were estimated to have at least 100,000 people with Alzheimer's in 2017 - Calif. leads the way with 630,000 estimated for 2017.
+Extensive report by the nonprofit Alzheimer's Association published 2017

 Symptoms of Alzheimer's describes 10 Warning Signs.
 From the Alzheimer's Association

 Fact sheet prepared by National Institutes of Health, National Institute on Aging states that Alzheimer's Disease is the most common cause of dementia.
 Discusses APOE gene, and drugs such as Aricept®, Exelon®, Razadyne® and Namenda®.
-2008 publication reprinted 2010
+Reviewed 2016

 Symptoms, early signs, diagnosis, treatment and other information about Alzheimer's.
 Alzinfo.org is a tool of the Fisher Center for Alzheimer's Research Foundation, a 501(c)(3), not-for-profit, founded in 1995, to educate people about this disease

-See article from the Mayo Clinic - Dementia: Not always Alzheimer's.
-Other links discuss forgetfulness and confusion.
+See article from NIH on different types of Dementia.
+It's not always Alzheimer's.
+Other links discuss forgetfulness and sundowning confusion.

 Memory Screening survey by MetLife for institutions and people concerned about Alzheimer's disease.
 No outcomes or referral rates appear to be included in the study, but report describes who attends these screenings and how they learn about the screenings.
 Report dated October 2006

 Cleveland Clinic states Alzheimer's causes 50 to 70% of all dementia.
-Distinguishes cortical dementias from subcortical dementias
+Distinguishes Alzheimer's and non-Alzheimer's dementias, looking at impact on memory, speech and behavior.
+Updated 2014

 Other Helpful Listings